Squish Qt tips & tricks: Working with objects without unique properties

 At Spyrosoft, we know that when it comes to software testing, efficiency and precision are crucial.
-This is where Squish, a versatile testing framework, comes in.
+This is where Squish, a versatile framework for automated GUI testing, comes in.
 In this article, we share tips and tricks for some of the most common problems in Squish when working on Qt test automation projects and delve into working with objects that don’t possess properties on which software testers can typically rely.

 What are Qt applications?